 Their advice?
 Join an international internship.
 You’ll gain the skills, experience and geographical reach you need.
 An internship is also a great way to figure out which specific career path in wildlife conservation you’d like to pursue.

 Our wildlife conservation internships include the GVI Online Wildlife Conservation specialisation course.
 Depending on your chosen internship focus and duration, you may also gain your Emergency First Response (EFR) qualification.

-As an intern, you could lead bird identification surveys while kayaking down the jungle canals of Tortuguero National Park in Costa Rica, or use telemetry techniques to track big cats and other predators in a private nature reserve in Limpopo, South Africa.
+As an intern, you could lead bird identification surveys while kayaking down the jungle canals of Costa Rica or use telemetry techniques to track big cats and other predators in a private nature reserve in Limpopo, South Africa.

-What’s better than a summer spent abroad swimming in the clear blue waters along the Caribbean coast of Mexico, adventuring through the Peruvian Amazon, or going on a safari drive in one of Africa’s largest game reserves?
+What’s better than a summer spent abroad swimming and working on marine conservation in the clear blue waters along the Caribbean coast of Mexico, adventuring through the jungles of Costa Rica, or going on a safari drive in one of Africa’s largest game reserves?

 Seychelles is home to some of the world’s rarest and most endangered species, including its coco de mer trees and many endemic birds.
 Comprising over 100 islands, the archipelago boasts summery white-sand beaches, and 30% of its deep blue waters are marine protected areas.